EnterpriseDB/barman/doc/barman.5.d/50-ssh_command.md

 ssh_command
 :   Command used by Barman to login to the Postgres server via ssh.

-Server.
+    Scope: Server/Model.